 Games and Virginia Reel: Help staff with field games in the evening rotations.
 Participate in the Virginia Reel as a "head couple‟ and help students do the dance during the challenging part.

-Song Leading: Songs at Oregon Trail should be authentic as possible, in other words relating to or from the time of the Oregon Trail.
+Song Leading: Songs at the 4th Grade Overnight program should be authentic as possible, in other words relating to or from Oregon history.
 Songs will be taught to or sung with the students from the time they arrive.
 We love to see Student Leaders up front leading songs.
 Here are a few reminders that will save you some embarrassment later:

-4. There are songbooks available, so contact an Oregon Trail staff member if you need one.
+- There are songbooks available, so contact a 4th Grade Overnight staff member if you need one.

 Firewatch: The ultimate purpose of fire watch is to make sure the cabins are quiet and handle any problems that might occur during the evening when parents are given a chance to take a break.
 There will always be one Staff Member available and helping in each cabin area.
 Student leaders are expected to check in with their cabins at bedtime and to help them get to sleep.
 The Staff Member on fire watch will explain your specific expectations before leaving campfire.

 Social Time: Each evening Student Leaders, teachers, parents, and staff have a chance to get to know each other, snack, play games, and just basically have fun.
 We encourage you to become involved when you are at social hour.

 Cabin Push: Monitor cabins at transition times and encourage groups to get to their assigned area.

 Meal Lines: Help students line up before meals and stall until dining hall/meeting area staff are ready for them to enter.